nirajankeybridge/faqs/what-information-is-required-for-lpa-scheduling-registration.md

 \(d\) All registrations shall be considered public.

+Footnote 2: For an LPA that is used on a fixed basis, the WSDB shall only allow the registration of the frequency or frequencies specified on the licence.
+For ENG-type LPA it is not necessary to perform this check.

-_Above information extracted from DBS-01 at http://www.ic.gc.ca/eic/site/smt-gst.nsf/eng/sf10928.html\#s7.2.3_
+_Above information extracted from DBS-01 at _[http://www.ic.gc.ca/eic/site/smt-gst.nsf/eng/sf10928.html\#s7.2.3](http://www.ic.gc.ca/eic/site/smt-gst.nsf/eng/sf10928.html#s7.2.3)